irhamta/irhamta.github.io/_pages/research.md

 ## On the Nature of Active Galaxies: Emission Properties and Correlations

 My research interest includes the observational study of the **active galactic nucleus (AGN)** and its host galaxy.
-The central engine of AGN is powered by the accretion of matter (in the form of the accretion disk) onto the **supermassive black hole**.
+The central engine of AGN is powered by the accretion of matter (in the form of the accretion disk) onto the **supermassive black hole (SMBH)**.
 The produced energy is then released as radiation, winds, and/or jets.
 The primary focus of this work is to investigate the origin, physical processes, and evolution of this kind of object.
 {: style="text-align: justify;"}

 | ![accreting black hole]({{ site.url }}{{ site.baseurl }}/assets/images2/eso_quasar_1.jpg) |